Helsinki-Malmi Airport: History

 A new airfield built to international standards was first opened to traffic in 1952 in Vantaa, in time for the Olympics, today known as Helsinki Airport.
 Scheduled traffic gradually moved from Malmi to the new airport.
 Malmi Airport continued to serve a new category of commercial aviation, charter flights, for many years.
 In special circumstances, it also acted as a backup airfield for Helsinki Airport for lighter passenger aircraft.

 After the opening of Helsinki-Vantaa Airport, Malmi Airport was used mainly for general aviation.
 Professional flying education and professional aviation, as well as private aviation and aviation clubs, operated there.
 75 to 80 percent of all flights were training flights, and in 2002, 50 percent of all pilots in Finland and two out of three professional pilots were trained there.

-From the point of view of air traffic, Malmi Airport is the only free-schedule international airfield for lighter traffic within 150 km of the capital (Helsinki Airport is the only coordinated airport in Finland, i.e., it does not serve non-scheduled traffic without a runway slot application that must be filed hours in advance).
+From the point of view of air traffic, Malmi Airport was the only free-schedule international airfield for lighter traffic within 150 km of the capital (Helsinki Airport is the only coordinated airport in Finland, i.e., it does not serve non-scheduled traffic without a runway slot application that must be filed 3 hours in advance).
 In 2013, about 7,500 landings of flights between Malmi and other airfields were logged just among Malmi's own flight operators, making Malmi the second-busiest airport for cross-country flights in Finland.

 The aviation shows and other public events at the airport have typically been enjoyed by tens of thousands of spectators.

 The Finnish Border Guard had its air base at the airport until the end of 2016, when the State moved all its operations elsewhere (about 14% of Malmi's operations), anticipating the airport's closure.